nik-rev/ferrishot/README.md

 ### Cargo

-If you use Linux, see [`CONTRIBUTING.md`](./CONTRIBUTING.md) for details on which dependencies you will need.
+If you use Linux, see [`CONTRIBUTING.md`](./CONTRIBUTING.md) for details on which dependencies you will need

 ```sh
 cargo install ferrishot